heartshare/backup-script-1/README.md

 This script aims to ease the installation of borgbackup and rclone.
 The idea is to make backups each hour and upload them to cloud storage each day.

+You could run this on Linux or on macOS.

 This script use your backup configuration to bundle it into the executable file to provide you with the handy commands and register systemd/launchd jobs to run it each hour.

-If you wish to fine-tune the borgbackup, rclone or systemd services I suggest you to clone that repository and make changes to [backup-script](backup-script) file.
+If you wish to fine-tune the borgbackup, rclone or systemd/launchd services I suggest you to clone that repository and make changes to [backup-script](backup-script) file.

 ### How to install/use it